Hufu: Terminology

-The term 'Hu' was adopted to refer to the non-Han Chinese population which could include the ancient 'Hu' northern nomadic people, such as. the Xiongnu, as well as the people from the Western regions such as Sogdians, the Sasanid Persian, the Turkic people (Tujue), Uyghur (Huihe or Huihu), Tibetans (Tufan), and the Khitans (Qidan) who lived in the north and west regions of the empire.
+The term 'Hu' was adopted to refer to the non-Han Chinese population which could include the ancient 'Hu' northern nomadic people, such as the Xiongnu, as well as the people from the Western regions such as Sogdians, the Sasanid Persian, the Turkic people (Tujue), Uyghur (Huihe or Huihu), Tibetans (Tufan), and the Khitans (Qidan) who lived in the north and west regions of the empire.

 Cultural significance and distinction

-The traditional way to distinguish between Hufu and Hanfu, Chinese clothing, is by looking direction of the garment collar.
+The traditional way to distinguish between Hufu and Hanfu, Chinese clothing, is by the direction in which the garment collar closes.

 Chinese collar customs

-Clothing style which overlaps in the front and closes to the right, known as youren (右衽) originated in China, and started to be worn in the Shang dynasty in China.
+Clothing style which overlaps in the front and closes to the right, known as youren (右衽) originated in China, and was first worn during the Shang dynasty in China.
 The youren collar is an important symbol of the Han Chinese, and traditionally Chinese robes and Chinese jackets must cover the right part of the body.
-However, this does not mean the Chinese did not wear clothing style which overlaps in front and closed on the left side in a style known as zuoren (左衽).
+However, the Chinese did also wear clothing which overlaps in the front and is closed on the left side, in a style known as zuoren (左衽).
 According to the Shuowen Jiezi 《說文解字》, a form of paofu, known as xi (襲), was a robe with a zuoren closure.
 The coat known as zhe (褶; sometimes referred as xi), typically used as part of the kuzhe, was also a xi (襲) according to the Shiming.